 Can Horses Eat Orange Seeds?

 Horses can safely eat orange seeds because they do not contain any kind of toxic substance.
-They are also so small that they do not pose any choking or digestive issue for horses.
+They are also so small that they do not pose any choking or digestive issues for horses.

 Orange seeds contain antioxidants and help to promote energy within the body. (source)